wikimedia/abstract-wikipedia-data-science/README.md

 This will set up Python environment (and get some work done for [setting up cron jobs](#how-to-set-up-scripts-as-cron-job)).
 After that, ypu can run Python code.

-Some scripts require positional arguments to run correctly, especially if you want to run them from local PC.
-(more info [here](#how-to-use-code-remotely)).
+Some scripts require positional arguments to run correctly, especially if you want to run them from local PC (more info [here](#how-to-use-code-remotely)).
 To find out more on which exactly arguments the program needs, help is available by running `python3 <script-name> -h`.